How do I create a buyer persona?

 How do you get sales teams to use buyer personas?

 Involve sales reps in the creation process by interviewing them about client objections and qualification questions.
-When sales teams help build the persona, they reference it during discovery calls and prospecting.
+When sales teams help build the persona, they reference it during discovery calls and prospecting because they recognize their own language in it.
 Create a simple one-page format they can quickly scan during calls, and tie persona insights directly to their existing qualification frameworks and CRM fields.
-If it doesn't change what sales says on calls, it's not a persona; it's a poster.
+A persona that doesn't change what sales says on calls isn't a persona.
+It's a poster.

 How often should you update your buyer personas?

 Review your buyer personas quarterly and update them annually based on new client interviews and sales feedback.
-Markets shift, client priorities change, and your product evolves, making static personas outdated quickly.
+Markets shift, client priorities change, and your product evolves, making static personas outdated faster than most teams expect.
 If win-loss reasons change or a new competitor shows up in deals, your persona is stale and needs immediate updates to maintain sales and marketing alignment.

 What are the most common buyer persona mistakes?

-Creating personas without real client input leads to marketing fiction instead of sales tools.
+Skip the client interviews and you end up with marketing fiction, not a sales tool.
 The biggest mistakes include building personas from internal assumptions rather than client interviews, making them too generic to be actionable, and failing to validate with sales teams who talk to prospects daily.
-A persona built without interviews is a horoscope; it feels specific, but it won't help you close deals.
-Templates don't create personas; interviews do.
+A persona built without interviews is a horoscope: it feels specific, but it won't help you close deals.
+Templates don't create personas.
+Interviews do.

 Related Insights